 Many people don’t realize that there are different types of tofu that can be used in a variety of different dishes.
-Firm and extra firm tofu do well in stir fries and baked tofu, while silken tofu is much softer and is best used in recipes for sauces and creamy desserts.
 Let us show the differences and explore these simple silken tofu recipes.

 Disclosure: This post contains affiliate links to my favorite Amazon products.
 If you purchase via my links, I may make a small percentage at no cost to you.
 Thanks for supporting my content.

 Tofu is an Asian food made from soybeans.
 Production involves soaking soybeans in water and creating soy milk.
 Then the milk has to be curdled using a substance such as calcium sulfate or lemon juice.